hellothisismynewusername/crispyfries/epic programming guide.md

 define variables inside of functions:
 `let var_name : type`
+Note that you must never name variables the same, even if they are in different scopes.

 inside of `do` blocks, starting with `do` and ending with `;`, you can do things, including returning. for example:
 ```